-Circellus venosus hypoglossi.-This is the name given by Luschka to the venous plexus which surrounds the hypoglossal nerve as it passes through the inner part of the anterior condyloid foramen.
-Two veins proceed from this plexus, one of which passes to the plexus vertebralis, the other goes to the sinus petrosus inferior.
-According to Trolard, they terminate in a vein commencing at the anterior condyloid fossa, to which he has given the name of confluens condyloideum anterius.
-But the truth is, as I have found, that either description may be correct, or a single vein may enter the confluens of Trolard, and the second pass to the inferior petrosal sinus, or plexus vertebralis.
+Circellus venosus hypoglossi.
+This is the name given by Luschka to the venous plexus which surrounds the hypoglossal nerve as it passes through the upper part of the anterior condyloid foramen.
+Two veins proceed from this plexus, one of which passes to the plexus vertebralis, and the other goes to the sinus petrosus inferior.
+According to Trolard they both end in a vein commencing at the anterior condyloid fossa, to which he has given the name of confluens sinuum anterius.
+But the truth is, as I have found, that either description may be correct, or a single vein may open into the confluens of Trolard, and the second pass to the inferior petrosal sinus, or plexus vertebralis.
 All these terminations I have seen, but have not made any note of their proportional frequency.